Re-run failed tests only (preview)

 glob

-command for your specific use case.
+command to match your specific use case.
 If your current job is using CircleCI’s intelligent test splitting, you must change thecircleci tests split

 command tocircleci tests run